DoctorMcKay/node-steam-user/README.md

 - `callback` - Optional.
 Called when request completes
 	- `result` - An `EResult` value
 	- `details` - A `SteamUser.EPurchaseResult` value
-	- `packages` - An object whose keys are package IDs and values are package names
+	- `packages` - An object whose keys are packageIDs and values are package names

 Redeems game code on your account